SAP-archive/cloud-platform-iot-starterkit/README.md

 ## License
 Copyright (c) 2015 SAP SE or an SAP affiliate company.
 All rights reserved.
-This file is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSE) file.
+This file is licensed under the SAP Sample Code License Agreement except as noted otherwise in the [LICENSE](LICENSE) file.